qualtrak/docs-data-connector-api/documentation/source/index.rst

    appendix

-The :ref:`gettingstarted-label` section   is the best place to start if you are a developer tasked with the job of integrating your recorder with Coach.
+The :ref:`gettingstarted-label` section   is the best place to start if you are a developer tasked with the job of integrating your recorder with **Coach**.

 In this :ref:`gettingstarted-label` section you will be guided through how to:

-* get the RESTFul api middleware
+* how to obtain the RESTful api middleware
-* how to confirm middleware deployment is correct
+* how to confirm that the middleware deployment is correct
-* how to build search criteria via our Test Suite
+* how to build search criteria with our **Integration Tool**
 * how to create your connector
-* how to test your search criteria against your middleware
+* how to test your search criteria with your new middleware
-* how to generate an artefact required during the installation of Coach
+* how to generate an artefact required during the installation of **Coach**